voccs/folderflags/README.markdown

 This is a Make based project.
-There are two main targets, one builds the XPI appropriate for deployment (`all`), the other builds an XPI for translation for upload to BabelZilla (`babelzilla`), which includes strings that are used in the `install.rdf` and addons.mozilla.org and consequently sit outside the normal flow of translation.
+There are two main targets, one builds the XPI appropriate for deployment (`all`), the other builds an XPI for translation for upload to BabelZilla (`babelzilla`), which includes strings that are used in the `manifest.json` and addons.mozilla.org and consequently sit outside the normal flow of translation.

 Mechanism